jeremyfix/dcejs/README.md

 Electron app to connect to the Data Center Enseignement clusters of CentraleSupélec - Metz

+This app allows to get connected to either the GPU or CPU clusters and then to execute programs on it such as VNC (with port_forwarding).

 ## Installing

 To install the app for your OS, please select the appropriate runnable from the releases on the [Release page](https://github.com/jeremyfix/dcejs/releases).